 How can I reach contact persons at present to ask questions about the topic of my study course?

-The university administration offers the full range of services, but the 3G rule on the university premises must be respected.
+The university administration offers the full range of services.

 The Service Portal is the first port of call for information and advisory services provided by the student administration staff and course advisers for German and international students.